Albert-Gao/blog/source/_posts/how-to-use-redux-middleware-to-decouple-ajax-call.md

   })
 ```

 It's a plain object to represent the things we wanna do.
 Quite readable.
 I want to call `swap service` with the `find` method.
-(Don't bother, it's just another way to say `GET list` in feathers.js).
+(Don't bother, it's just another way to say `send HTTP GET to /swap` in feathers.js).
 When `load`, `request success` or `request failure`, dispatch different actions.
-Very clean, and the `LoadList` is just like the others, `LoadListRequested`, `LoadListSuccessfully`, yield pure object.
+Very clean, and the `LoadList` is just like the others, `LoadListRequested`, `LoadListSuccessfully`, it yields pure object.

 And you can make it more clean, like store all the `action types` in an array, and let the `redux middleware` handle this part, because most of the time, they follow the same pattern: A simple `onLoad` signal, `success` with data or `failure` with error object.